 How much does it cost?

-Our RE sessions are free of charge to UK schools thanks to funding from the Church Schools of Cambridge Trust.
+Some of our RE sessions are free of charge to UK schools thanks to funding from the Church Schools of Cambridge Trust.
 We ask for a small charge for tours, History and art and craft visits.
 Do get in touch with the Education Officer for details of session costs.

 Climbing the tower costs £2.50 per student for UK school groups aged under-16 and £3.50 per student for groups aged over 16 (teachers are free).